Table of contents

 - It prevents your company from having to make large, bulk payments for owed PTO allowance.
 If an employee leaves their job part way through the year with a large PTO allowance remaining, you may have to pay this as a lump sum in their final pay cheque.
 If you are a small business or startup, this may be financially challenging.
 Implementing a PTO accrual policy will prevent this as it ensures employees are only paid for PTO they’ve accrued if they leave their job.

-However, while there are strengths to the PTO accrual policy, there can also be drawbacks:
+However, while there are benefits of having a PTO accrual policy, there can also be drawbacks:

 - Employees’ PTO can expire.
 Depending on the policy, any accrued PTO not taken within the vacation year isn’t always carried forward to the next vacation year.
 This may remove the reward element from employees and demotivate them.